 Holland America’s Pinnacle Grill is luxurious, intimate and romantic.
 Its menu, created by Master Chef Rudi Sodamin, boasts hand-selected Sterling Silver premium beef prepared with restaurant’s own seasoned rubs and cooked on a 1,600-degree grill for the ultimate in flavour.
 The restaurant is open for both lunch and dinner, and you’ll pay a surcharge for both – although at $10 and $29 respectively, the costs are more than reasonable considering the exceptional menu.
 Starters include a delicious lobster bisque served with crème fraîche and aged cognac, and for mains, you’ll be tempted by Pinnacle’s signature skewers with your choice of meats or fish marinated in enticing flavours.

 At least one evening on every voyage, Pinnacle is given a ‘Le Cirque’ makeover with table decorations, authentic Le Cirque china, a special menu and exclusive accompanying wine selections.
-The experience is a based on the legendary award winning French restaurant located in Midtown Manhattan that was originally founded by Sirio Maccioni.
+The experience is based on the legendary award-winning French restaurant located in Midtown Manhattan that was originally founded by Sirio Maccioni.
 Starters on the Le Cirque menu include poached lobster served with green beans and citrus, and mains include a stunning châteaubriand which is served with a horseradish flan and sweet and sour baby beets.
-Of course, you’ll need to save some room for the restaurant’s famous crème brûlée, the highlight of the Pinnacle Le Cirque sumptuous desert menu.
+Of course, you’ll need to save some room for the restaurant’s famous crème brûlée, the highlight of the Pinnacle Le Cirque sumptuous dessert menu.
 The cost of the Le Cirque dinner is a slightly pricy $49 per person but the experience makes it worth every cent.

 On board Azamara’s Quest and Journey ships, you’ll find Aqualina, an attractive venue featuring an inventive menu that rotates every few days.
 The two menus give you the opportunity to visit twice and have two different and unique dining experiences, with each featuring the best that Italian cuisine has to offer.
 With Executive Chef Robert van Rijsbergen at the helm, this is not your typical Italian.
 Highlights include Aqualina’s delectable home-made gnocchetti served with swordfish and fennel seeds in a light tomato sauce; and from the mains, the sautéed veal scallop is bursting with flavours, served with a creamy mushroom sauce, gorgonzola and arancini Veneziani (little cheesy rice fritters).
 If you’ve room for dessert, the chocolate torte served with ginger-marinated strawberries and balsamic mascarpone cream is a taste sensation.
 You’ll pay a supplemental charge for this venue of $25 per person unless you’re booked into a suite cabin, but it is well worth the extra fee.